Can SEIS or EIS investments reduce your tax bill to zero?

 With there much debate around the amount of income tax you pay, there's always one constant - and that's the majority of people would prefer to pay less income tax than they currently do.

 Now there are various ways to do this, which many take advantage of already.
-For example, investing in a pension is a prime example, as your contributions are tax deductible.
+A common example is investing in a pension, whereby your contributions are tax deductible.

 Or enough to completely clear your income tax bill?